 The court may give more parenting time to one parent to care for the child while the other parent works.
 If you ask for this, the court looks at how well the parents cooperate, how well the parents work together on visiting issues and if there has been family violence.

 Parents can agree to use a “Parenting Plan.”
-They work on writing a plan that states the time each parent will spend with the child and how they are going to make decisions about the child.
+They work on writing a plan that states the time each parent spends with the child and how they are going to make decisions about the child.
 You can make a parenting plan even if you were never married or living together.
 There is more info on parenting plans below.

 The court can limit parenting time for the noncustodial parent to less than 25% if it is likely to harm the child’s physical or emotional health or emotional growth.
 It can also limit parenting time if the noncustodial parent breaks the court’s order on parenting time without a good reason.